-- Shopping carts are no specifically regulated by Code Enforcement, but may be reported to this Cart Retrieval link.
+- Shopping carts are not specifically regulated by Code Enforcement, but may be reported using West Sacramento Connect.

 - The following hand-outs are available to you as a reference and may be opened simply by clicking on the title.
 Most of these flyers are the tri-fold variety and best viewed when printed full color, two-sided along the "short" edge.

 - Most conditions not visible from the street, sidewalk, or other public right-of-ways.